bigbinary/mail_interceptor/README.md

 This is a required field.

-It takes a single email as string.
+It can take a single email or an array of emails.

 ```ruby
 MailInterceptor::Interceptor.new({ forward_emails_to: 'intercepted_emails@bigbinary.com' })